BigSoftVideo/DOTEbase/clip-presets.md

 [![Clip Presets](images/clips/clip-presets.png)](images/clips/clip-presets.png)

 The fundamental principle of Clip Presets is that they are applied on top (overlay) of the current Clip's style and meta-data.
-Thus, if a Clip Preset has a specific value saved, then it will overwrite the value(s) in the current Clip.
+Thus, if a Clip Preset has a specific value(s) saved, then when it is applied, it will overwrite the value(s) in the current Clip.
 However, if a Clip Preset does not have a specific value(s) saved for an element, then the current value of that element in the Clip will not be replaced.
-For example, if a Clip Preset has a specific Annotation Colour + status and Visual Style saved, but not a Background Colour + status, then the Visual Style and Annotation Colour (and status) will be overwritten, but the Background Colour + status will not.
+For example, if a Clip Preset has a specific Visual Style + Annotation Colour + status saved, but not a Background Colour + status, then the Visual Style and Annotation Colour (and status) will be overwritten, but the Background Colour + status will not.

 ### Creating A Clip Preset

-At the top of the Clip dialog box is a section for Clip Presets.
+At the top of either the Media Clip or Transcript Clip dialog box is a section for Clip Presets.

 [![Clip Presets](images/clips/clip-presets2.png)](images/clips/clip-presets2.png)